Better experience in portrait mode.

 Swipe Up to See the Photos

-7 Portraits of the Excitement of the Film Competition Winner Announcement at JAFF Yogyakarta
+7 Photos of the Excitement of the Film Competition Winner Announcement at JAFF Yogyakarta

-Yogyakarta once again becomes the stage for the birth of new inspiring works.
-During the Jogja-NETPAC Asian Film Festival (JAFF) 2025, the spirit of young Indonesian filmmakers gathered for an important moment, the announcement of the winners of the Vidio 2025 Film Competition.
+Yogyakarta again becomes the stage for the birth of new inspiring works.
+During the Jogja-NETPAC Asian Film Festival (JAFF) 2025, the spirit of young Indonesian filmmakers comes together in one important moment, the announcement of the winners of the Vidio 2025 Film Competition.

 This event is not just an ordinary announcement.
-More than 700 short film ideas were curated from across Indonesia, marking a new excitement in the national film industry.
-From local stories to experimental ideas, all blend together as a symbol of diversity and the great potential of a creative generation.
+Over 700 short film ideas were curated from all over Indonesia, marking a new enthusiasm in the national film industry.
+From local stories to experimental ideas, everything blends into a symbol of diversity and the great potential of the creative generation.

 Find more news related to JAFF at Liputan6.com.